3280726150/jenkins/readme.txt

-git is version control system. git is free software.
+git is dasdasd version control system. git is free software.